fabioz/mu-repo/mkdocs_sources/docs/grouping.md

 Grouping repositories
 ----------------------

+Note: the recommended approach is [grouping by project directories](tips_and_tricks.md) as that way [mu clone](cloning.md) may be used to clone several repositories at once too (mu-repo **1.1.0** onwards).

-Usually [grouping by project directories](tips_and_tricks.md) is enough for most use-cases, but sometimes you need even finer grained control over the repositories to issue a command.
+The `mu group` command is available for when finer grained control over grouping of repositories is needed.

-For that, `mu-repo` allows the creation of groups through `mu group`.

-* ``mu group``:
-    Grouping can be used so you can have separate sets of projects that may not be related to each other.
+`mu group` can be used so you can have separate sets of projects that may not be related to each other.
 For instance, suppose you work on project A, which depends on this repositories:

     /libA
     /mylib
     /projectA

 And project B, which depends on:

     /libB
     /mylib
     /projectB

 Grouping enables you to switch easily between the two projects.
-To create a group to work on projectA and its dependencies, use "mu group add <name>" to create the new group:
+To create a group to work on projectA and its dependencies, use `mu group add <name>` to create the new group:

-        >> mu group add pA --empty   # not passing --empty means using the current repositories as starting point
+    # Note: not passing --empty means using the current repositories as starting point
+    >> mu group add pA --empty
     >> mu register libA mylib projectA
     >> mu list

     Tracked repositories:

     libA
     mylib
     projectA

 The same goes for project B:

     >> mu group add pB  --empty
     >> mu register libB mylib projectB
     >> mu list

     Tracked repositories:

     libB
     mylib
     projectB

 You can see which group you're on:

     >> mu group
       pA
     * pB

 And switch between the two:

     >> mu group switch pA
     Switched to group "pA".

+Or alternatively just use `mu group switch` without parameters:

+    >> mu group switch
+    Please choose which group you want to switch to:
+    [0]: pA
+    [1]: pB

+    [C]: Cancel

 If you are done with a group, use "mu group rm" to remove it:

     >> mu group rm pA
     Group "pA" removed (no current group).